 - Hold conversations in a place with no distractions.

 Improve your Speech with an Effective Exercise Routine at Home!

 Professional speech therapy and oral-motor therapy are used to improve speech clarity and oral coordination.

 Speech therapy focuses on improving speech intelligibility (how well your speech can be understood by others) while oral-motor therapy focuses on improving coordination of the jaw, lips, and tongue.

 Together, oral-motor therapy and speech therapy will provide the exercises needed to improve your speech!

 Since daily practice is necessary for significant improvement we are here to provide you with a quality solution:

-Oral Motor Exercises and Speech Therapy On DVD and VHS
+Oral Motor Exercises and Speech Therapy On DVD

 Designed by experienced speech-language pathologists, these videos allow you to practice successful oral-motor therapy and speech therapy at any time and in the comfort of your own home.